 “As long as they’re still alive, there’s still hope that they can come back home,” he said.

-In January 2003, an Annapolis court found the now 62-year-old Khalifa guilty of kidnapping and related charges and sentenced her to 10 years behind bars.
+In January 2003, an Annapolis court found now 62-year-old Khalifa guilty of kidnapping and related charges and sentenced her to 10 years behind bars.

 The sentence was later reduced to three years but Khalifa only served 18 months before she was released and deported back to Egypt in May — with the condition that she was never to return to the United States again.

-The courts found the motive of the kidnapping to be the desire of Mrs. Khalifa's wealthy, influential husband, Osama Khalifa, (search) for male heirs to his empire.
+The courts found the motive of the kidnapping to be the desire of Mrs. Khalifa’s wealthy, influential husband Osama Khalifa (search) for male heirs to his empire.
 The Khalifas have four daughters (including 35-year-old Nermeen), and their culture dictates that their estate and family business be turned over to a male descendant.

-The case has been so tricky for Shannon in part because of the tremendous political and financial power Osama Khalifa, 66, wields and the respect he commands, both in his own country — he is, according to Beistle, "the financial arm of the Egyptian government" — and around the world.
+The case has been so tricky for Shannon in part because of the tremendous political and financial power Mr. Khalifa, 66, wields and the respect he commands, both in his own country — he is, according to Beistle, “the financial arm of the Egyptian government” — and around the world.

-Not only is he a friend and associate of Egyptian President Hosni Mubarak (search), but he has ties to both the Republican and Democratic parties in the United States.
-Many world leaders – including those in America — have sought his expertise as a financial consultant, since he runs one of the most successful import/export, shipping operations in the Middle East.
+Not only is he a friend and associate of Egyptian President Hosni Mubarak (search), but he has ties to both the Republican and Democratic parties in the U.S. Many world leaders – including those in America — have sought his expertise as a financial consultant, since he runs one of the most successful import/export, shipping operations in the Middle East.